The TRISO Fuel Revolution

 2. Dense Inner Pyrolytic Carbon

 A second but denser inner PyC (IPyC) layer is added to protect the fuel kernel from the subsequent processing steps.
 In particular, the SiC deposition involves hydrochloric acid products which can damage the layers underneath.
-The PyC has maximum density to prevent diffusion of heavy metal fission products like Palladium that can the attack SiC.
+The PyC has maximum density to prevent diffusion of heavy metal fission products like Palladium that can attack SiC.

 3. Silicon Carbide